shahar0809/Mesh-Viewer/Assignment2Report/Assignment2Report_part1.md

 }
 ```

-The last thing left to do is start painting all the model's faces.
+Now, all that's left to do is to start painting all the model's faces.
-We do it by going over each face in the model and coloring every pixel inside the face.
+We paint the faces by going over each face in the model, and coloring every pixel inside the face.

-We find the right pixels to paint by going over all the pixels in the face bounding rectangles (we did it in section 1) and chacking using the overlap function if it is inside the face and then coloring only these pixels.
+Next, We find the right pixels to paint:
+We loop over all the pixels in the face's bounding rectangle (mentioned in section 1),
+and color a pixel only if it's inside the face (we can check it using the overlap function)

 ```cpp
 void Renderer::EdgeWalking(const Face& face, const MeshModel& model, const Camera& camera, const glm::vec3 color)